 My first show was with the San Francisco gallery, Braunstein-Quay, in 1991.
 Since relocating to Austin, Texas in 1994, I have exhibited my work at numerous venues including the Robert McClain Gallery in Houston, The Dallas Contemporary and the MAC, Women & Their Work, Texas State University in San Marcos, D Berman Gallery in Austin, and most recently, D. M. Allison Gallery in Houston.

 The transition from dance to painting as my primary professional focus began in my mid-thirties, a pivotal age for all athletes.
-During my years in dance, I savored my off-hours as a visual artist.
-To this day, they both occupy my creative imagination and practice.
-Nevertheless, I found myself drawn to a future of greater independence and flexibility that the painting life offered---to say nothing of the rewards of creating work that one can live with day by day.
+I found myself drawn to a future of greater independence and flexibility that the painting life offered---to say nothing of the rewards of creating work that one can live with day by day.
 The forces at work on the dancing body still adhere in my painting.